 Done and done!

-The tutorial and plans for the door are coming soon!
-Be sure to subscribe so you don’t miss out.
+You can find the tutorial and plans for the door here!
 It was tricky to build a door that looked stylish on both sides while still keeping it at 1- 3/4″ thick for the hardware to work.
-But, don’t worry, I took good notes and will be sharing all the secrets with you.

 Now that we’re finished installing the hardware and hanging the door, I can finally say that this laundry room is DONE!